Board Candidate Information

 Each April, petitions and information packets are available at the Liverpool Central Schools District Office at 195 Blackberry Road.
 Anyone wishing to run for the Board of Education is required to submit a completed nominating petition at least 30 days prior to the school district election which is held on the third Tuesday of May.
 Nominating petitions must be signed by district residents.
 The number of signatures required on the petition is based on the number of residents who voted the previous year.
 State law also requires candidates to file a sworn statement disclosing campaign expenses if expenses exceed $500.

 The LCSD board also seats two student liaisons, both of whom are Liverpool High School seniors.
 One student is appointed to the position; the other is elected by his/her peers.
-A third LHS student is appointed as the Junior Board Liaison.
-The Junior Liaison attends board meetings for 6 months prior to becoming a Senior Liaison.

 Student liaisons are required to successfully complete an interview process and must be approved by the Board.